TemKaa1337/validator/README.md

 ## Here are some todos:
 1. implement cascade assert on properties
 2. implement constraint violations correct error path
+3. refactoring
+4. add cascade to readme
+5. add container clarification to readme

 ## This package provides the following constraints:
 ### \#[Count]